drvinceknight/nbchkr/docs/howto/write_an_assignment.rst

 value associated with this specific check.
 If the :code:`<condition>` is met then the :code:`<integer>` value will be added to the total score of a student.

+Optionally, you can also add the :code:`description:<string>` tag to the cell.
+This will add the :code:`<string>` to the feedback for that specific check.
+Note that spaces should be replaced with :code:`-` which will automatically be replaced in the feedback.
+For example: :code:`description:correct-answer` will appear as :code:`### Correct answer` in the feedback.

 Note that it is possible to write multiple checks for a given answer.
 This can be done so as to programmatically offer varying levels of feedback for specific parts of the task.